codefresh/cf-logs/README.md

 ### Show request id
 Set 'showRequestId' field to true or false to show the current request id if exists The default is set to false
+### Namespace based on file path
+Set the basePath to your project root (__dirname), then create loggers with __filename as the namespace.
+Also, set your base namespace. (e.g. lalala)
+Result:
+basePath: /home/user/workspace/projectDir
+namespace: projectName
+newLogger(//home/user/workspace/projectDir/internalDir/file.js) will get the namespace: projectName:internalDir:file